jamieallen59/Waffle/README.md

 ![Code Climate](https://codeclimate.com/github/jamieallen59/Waffle/badges/gpa.svg)

-Waffle is a recreation of a popular social networking website with a breakfasty slant.
+Waffle is a re-creation of a popular social networking website with a breakfasty slant.

 A user can sign up and "waffle" on to their hearts delight.
 Other users can respond by posting on the communal noticeboard.